 What is the bioavailability of the CBD oil?

-Not all supplements are created equal, and certainly not all CBD products either.
+Not all vitamins are created equal, and certainly not all CBD products either.
 How CBD works on your system depends on the bioavailability of the CBD oil, which means how much CBD is actually reaching your endocannabinoid system?
 There are a few things that affect the bioavailability of your CBD.

 The way you consume it is the most important.
 CBD oil drops mixed with food or water have the lowest bioavailability.
 Therefore, if you decide to take CBD mixed with food or beverages, you can increase how much your body absorbs by opting for a stronger oil.
 If you take your CBD oil drops sublingually (under the tongue), that greatly increases how much your body absorbs, which means you don’t necessarily need the strongest CBD oil.
 Vaping CBD offers the highest bioavailability since it enters the bloodstream through the lungs.
 When vaping, it makes sense to opt for the strongest CBD oil only if you’re sure you need it.